-The Legacy Pesticide Working Group (LPWG), formed in December 2019, includes a diverse group of stakeholders, representing private and public interests, throughout Central Washington.
-As described on Ecology's website for this effort, the purpose of the LPWG is "to address the complex issues surrounding lead and arsenic contamination on former orchard lands."
+To address the issue of LA pesticide contamination on historical orchard areas, Ecology established the Legacy Pesticide Working Group (LPWG) in December 2019, which included a diverse group of stakeholders representing private and public interests throughout Central Washington.
+As described on Ecology's website for this effort, the purpose of the LPWG was "to address the complex issues surrounding lead and arsenic contamination on former orchard lands."